 Hidroelectrica and H2 plans

 Hidroelectrica, one of the biggest companies in southeast Europe is also involved in the Blue Danube project.
-The company currently operates a number of 209 plants, with a total installed capacity of 6,482 MW.

 The Romanian company in partnership with Austria’s largest electricity provider Verbund wants to develop green hydrogen through large-scale water electrolysis in Romania, using a mix of green energy.
 The resulting hydrogen will transfer to the countries in the Transnational Danube Interreg program, Austria, Bulgaria, Czech Republic, Germany, Hungary, Slovakia, Montenegro, and Serbia.